ipfs/ipfs-docs/docs/concepts/how-ipfs-works.md

 :::callout
 **Learn more**

-Want learn more about Bitswap?
+Want to learn more about Bitswap?
 See the [Bitswap deep dive](../concepts/bitswap.md).
 :::

 ### IPFS HTTP Gateways